ganeti/ganeti/doc/design-2.3.rst

 netutils: Utilities for handling common network tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently common util functions are kept in the utils modules.
-Since
+Currently common utility functions are kept in the ``utils`` module.
-this module grows bigger and bigger network-related functions are moved
+Since this module grows bigger and bigger network-related functions are
-to a separate module named *netutils*.
-Additionally all these utilities
+moved to a separate module named *netutils*.
+Additionally all these
-will be IPv6-enabled.
+utilities will be IPv6-enabled.

 Cluster initialization
 ~~~~~~~~~~~~~~~~~~~~~~